Nanofoundry

 - Located in Abbott Hall

-- Separates complex mixtures, such as large molecules or colloidal particles, based on their size, typically in organic solvents
+- Separates complex mixtures, such as large molecules or colloidal particles, based on their size, typically in organic solvents.

 Thermoelectric Measurement System (Linseis LSR-3)